perldude/perldude/README.md

 I have two children, boy/girl twins, who are in their twenties.
 My daughter is going to graduate school on her way to a career in psychology.
 She is a *much* better student than her father was.
-My son would be happy to talk your ears off about books, movies, and TV shows.
+My son will happily  talk your ears off about books, movies, and TV shows.

 Both the IBM PC and the Macintosh did not exist when I started at [UC Santa Barbara](https://www.ucsb.edu).
 They did when I finished.